codefresh-io/docs.codefresh.io/_posts/2024-11-30-nov-gitops.md

 ##### Pipelines
-* Values of secret variables displayed in engine pod logs.
+* Engine pod logs display values of secret variables.
-* Pipelines in debug mode are terminated after 15 minutes even when no active debug session was initiated.
-Andrii https://codefresh-io.atlassian.net/browse/CR-25331
+* Pipelines in debug mode terminated even when there is no active debug session.
 * Container file system changes owner when cached using composition.

 ##### GitOps